aerospike/aerospike-client-python/doc/client.rst

 Boilerplate Code For Examples
 -----------------------------

-Assume every in-line example runs this code beforehand:
+Assume this code runs before the code examples:

 ..
 Would prefer to have an external Python script to reduce code duplication here.
 ..
 But there's no way to call a Python script for testsetup